July 27, 2023 New York Giants Training Camp Report - Big Blue Interactive

 - TE Darren Waller and WR Bryce Ford-Wheaton each dropped a pass.

 - QB Daniel Jones received 12 reps in 11-on-11, team drills and finished 7-of-9, with four of the passes being completed to TE Darren Waller.
 TE Daniel Bellinger and WR Darius Slayton also had catches over the middle.
-The two incompletions were broken up by corners Adoree’ Jackson and Deontae Banks.
+The two incompletions were broken up by corners Adoree’ Jackson and Deonte Banks.

 - TE Lawrence Cager made a nice leaping catch of a pass from QB Tyrod Taylor.